-While Flying Gridswarms and UltraSwarm suffer from the limitations of the chosen aerial platform, our approach is based on highly reliable and expandable UAVs.
-Whereas $\mu$ DRONES focuses on the platform and autonomous navigation of a single UAV, we look at the operation and collaboration of a group of UAVs.
+While Flying Gridswarms and UltraSwarm are limited by the insufficiencies of the chosen aerial platform, our approach is based on highly reliable and expandable UAVs.
+Whereas μ DRONES focuses on the platform and autonomous navigation of a single UAV, we look at the operation and collaboration of a group of UAVs.
 SUAAVE follows an approach similar to ours.
-However, this project is still at an early stage.
+However, their project is still at an early stage.